mtmodesti/mtmodesti/README.md

 🌱🌱

+Today I'm a front end developer and Enacom Group ( <a href='https://www.enacom.com.br/' target='_blank'> Check here </a> )

+I also work in software and webpage development together with a team of developers.

-I am currently tutoring students in an intensive bootcamp to train fullstack developers in a one-year course.
+I tutored students in an intensive bootcamp to train fullstack developers in a one-year course.
 I guide in activities and concepts, as well as corrections and applications of WB and 1:1.
+I remained in this apposition for 11 months at Kenzie Academy Brasil.

 🔭🔭

-I am also looking for a position as a junior developer to put my skills into practice and have the possibility to work on big projects, thus developing my potential and contributing positively to the team.
-I also have a degree and experience of 7 years as a clinical psychologist.
+I got strong soft skills due to my background as a clinical psychologist for 7 years, that was before my dive into the technology world as a developer.

 ⚡⚡